gentoo/catalyst/livecd/files/README.txt

 doload=X        This causes the initial ramdisk to load any module listed, as
                 well as dependencies.
 Replace X with the module name.
-                Multiple modules can be specified by a comma-separated list. noload=X        This causes the initial ramdisk to skip the loading of a specific module that may be causing a problem.
-Syntax matches that of doload. nox             This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay       This causes the CD to pause for 10 seconds during certain
+                Multiple modules can be specified by a comma-separated list. dosshd          Starts sshd on boot, which is useful for unattended installs. passwd=foo      Sets whatever follows the equals as the root password, which is required for dosshd since we scramble the root password. noload=X        This causes the initial ramdisk to skip the loading of a specific module that may be causing a problem.
+Syntax matches that of doload. nonfs           Disables the starting of portmap/nfsmount on boot. nox             This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay       This causes the CD to pause for 10 seconds during certain